 I also did some other reading of cartridge schematics and reverse engineering the original PCB I had received with the ROMs.
 In the end I put on the 2364 footprint, I tried to use an existing Eagle Library that had it in it, but there was some issue with the footprint in it.
 That lead me to making a new footprint for it in the library using the standard DIL/DIP footprint.
 It is the oval pads rather than the minimal round ones that bwak used for his footprints though.

 I also added a jumper between EXROM and IO2 to the board.
 The only reason I added that was because the Original PCB I have has them wired together.
 I have seen no other point at which those are referenced as being wired together.
 These specific ROMs are set for “GAME” and “ROMH”.
 EXROM is not used on these cartridges.
 I have found no reference of IO2 or IO1 used on any standard cartridges, maybe they are used for bank switching cartridges?
-If that jumper was connected AND “EXROM” was tired to ground, that would Ground IO2, which is probably not good.
+If that jumper was connected AND “EXROM” was tied to ground, that would Ground IO2, which is probably not good.
 Beyond those changes the board is the same as bwak’s 1.5 design.
 This will let me use my remaining boards with some 27xx Eproms or EEproms.

 In the end I ordered 5 boards from JLC PCB.
 You can see the IC2 and JP1 footprints below on the Gerber viewer.